hbctraining/Peak_analysis_workshop/lessons/04_peak_annotation_and_visualization.md

 tagMatrix_wt1 <- getTagMatrix(WT_H3K27ac_ChIPseq_REP1, windows = promoter)
 ```

 > **NOTE:** This tag matrix is an estimate of read count frequency because it is based on peak overlaps.
 You can create a similar matrix using the actual read pileup data from BAM files using the [deepTools suite](https://deeptools.readthedocs.io/en/develop/content/tools/computeMatrix.html).
-The software also had commands for creating the profile plots and heatmaps described below. _This is computationaly expensive and so you will want to use an HPC to run this ._ For more information see [our materials linked here](https://hbctraining.github.io/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.html#evaluating-signal-in-prdm16-binding-sites).
+The software also has commands for creating the profile plots and heatmaps described below. _This is computationaly expensive and so you will want to use an HPC to run this._ For more information see [our materials linked here](https://hbctraining.github.io/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.html#evaluating-signal-in-prdm16-binding-sites).

 ### Profile plots
-Now, that we have a tagMatrix we can use this to create a profile plot.
-On the x-axis we have the genomic region where the limits will depend on what you set as your flanking regions.
-On that y-axis we have the read count for each base within that window, scaled across all promoter regions.
+Now that we have a tagMatrix, we can use this to create a profile plot.
+On the x-axis, we have the genomic region, where the limits will depend on what you set as your flanking regions.
+On the y-axis, we have the read count for each base within that window, scaled across all promoter regions.

 With these plots the **confidence interval is estimated by bootstrap method (1000 iterations) and is shown in the grey shading** that follows the curve.
 The WT1 peaks exhibit a nice narrow peak at the TSS with small confidence intervals.